 5.1.3.4 Evaluation of potential solutions

+5.1.3.4.x Evaluation of potential solutions #1 and #1b

-Solutions #1 and #2 allow fulfilling the requirements PREQ-FS_MExpo-Disc-01, PREQ-FS_MExpo-Disc-02, PREQ-FS_MExpo-Disc-03, PREQ-FS_MExpo-Disc-04 and PREQ-FS_MExpo-Disc-05, providing controllable granularity on which published MnS information is discoverable by an external MnS consumer.
+Solutions #1 and #1b allow fulfilling the requirements PREQ-FS_MExpo-Disc-01, PREQ-FS_MExpo-Disc-02, PREQ-FS_MExpo-Disc-03,and PREQ-FS_MExpo-Disc-05, providing controllable granularity on which published MnS information is discoverable by an external MnS consumer.

+However, there are two gaps with the proposed solutions.

+Firstly, it is noteworthy that PREQ-FS_MExpo_Disc-04 cannot be fulfilled with the current MSAC solution.
+The “operations” attribute only supports CRUD operations, but no notifications.
+Before working on fulfilling PREQ-FS_MExpo_Disc-04, there are open questions that need to be answered first:

+Notification types: it should be clarified whether the intention is to set the visibility over certain notification types, and if so, which notification types are eligible.
+Are Configuration Management related notifications (e.g., notifyMOICreation, notifyMOIAttributeValueChange, notifyFileReady) included?
+Are Fault Management related notifications (e.g., notifyNewAlarm, notifyAckStateChanged, notifyClearedAlarm) included?
+Are Threshold Crossing notifications included?

+Notification content: it should be clarified whether it is the intention to set the visibility over notification content; accessing to notification content can reveal secret.

+“dataNodeSelector” attribute in AccessRule class: it should be clarified the role of this attribute with notification support: In every notification, there is parameter “objectInstance” in the notification header.
+Is “dataNodeSelector” attribute evaluated against this parameter “objectInstance”?

+Secondly, it is not clear what is the default system behavior when the operator does not configure any rule, and therefore any policy.
+For example, what happens when a node (specified by “dataNodeSelector”) is not covered by any rule?.
+Should the system allow or deny visibility over such a node?
+The default system behavior for this situation is not described in this TR nor in the TS 28.319 [29].

 Solution #3 proposes using OAuth2.0 access token scope for configuring discovery policy into the CCF.
 Since scope has a limited space to capture information, using accessRules (solution #1) can be problematic, due to the large information that accessRule class conveys; Role (solution #2) might be more appropriate instead.

 Editor's Note: How accessRules/Roles are to fit OAuth2.0 access token needs to be defined.
 Based on the agreement, we might need to send a LS to SA3 to update access token scope.